- 1 year part-time, 5-6 hours per week (excluding self-study)

 In the first Semester, participants will develop critical carbon analytical skills and develop the ability to conduct and interrogate life cycle assessments in clinical and healthcare settings.
 Semester two focuses on developing change management skills and levers to tackle key challenges in the implementation of net zero healthcare.

-Academic Coursework (3 to 4 hours weekly)
+Academic Coursework (5 to 6 hours weekly excluding self-study)

 This Graduate Certificate consists of two advanced courses (4 units each):

-- Foundations of Net Zero Analytics
+- Net Zero Analytics

-- Driving and Implementing Net Zero Healthcare
+- Implementing Net Zero Healthcare

 There are 13 instructional weeks per semester (excluding semester breaks and exam weeks).